nejstastnejsistene/cron.py/README.md

     pip install cron.py

-Or, if you prefer to build from source:
+Or, if you prefer to build install from source:

     git clone git@github.com:nejstastnejsistene/cron.py.git
     cd cron.py